How to Use Service Bus Queues

 Setting label to your service definition (*.csdef) file, as shown here:

 <Setting name="Microsoft.ServiceBus.ConnectionString" />

-You then specify values in the service configuration (
+You then specify values in the service configuration (*.cscfg) file:

-Use the issuer and Shared Access Signature (SAS) key values retrieved from the Management Portal as described in the previous section.
+Use the Shared Access Signature (SAS) key name and key values retrieved from the management portal as described in the previous section.

 Configuring your connection string when using Websites or Virtual Machines

-Use the issuer and key values retrieved from the Management Portal as described in the previous section.
+Use the SAS name and key values that you retrieved from the management portal, as described in the previous section.